-These affect various sizes of your pet, and it's the mechanic behind so-called "shorties" (low leg extension) or "minis" (low default scales).
-This is also the reason that minis look so small -- a Chihuahua with a Default Scale of 100 will look fine, but a Dalmatian with that same scale will appear much smaller due to the fact that their LNZ was intended for a larger scale.
-Likewise, a Chihuahua with a Default Scale of 150 will appear huge and bug-eyed (like in the image above).
+These affect various sizes of your pet, and it's the mechanic behind so-called "minis" (low default scale).
+A Chihuahua with a Default Scale of 100 will look fine, but a Great Dane with that same scale will appear tiny due to the fact that their LNZ was intended for a larger scale.
+Likewise, a Chihuahua with a Default Scale of 150 will appear huge and bug-eyed, because their LNZ is being stretched to unintended proportions.

 Each pet has two "slots" for potential markings.
 These include things such as dalmatian spots and mutt patches.
+Like body parts, markings are denoted by breed ID.
 The Marking Factor controls how much of the marking is showing (fun fact, you can put a [Marking Factor] section in a breedfile LNZ with a number between 0-100, and all pets that come out of the AC will have that marking factor).
 A low marking factor causes things like spotlacking dalmatians.
 Because there are only two slots, a dog CANNOT simultaneously display a combination such as mutt markings, dalmatian spots, and a dane face patch without brexing.

 Pets carry five coat colors, one eye color, and one eyelid color per genetic set.
 The order of the coat colors dictates the order in which those colors will present themselves.
-For example, color 1 is the base coat color (cream on our chihuahua above), while color 2 is the color of the dog's halfie mark/poodle socks/etc. These correspond to the "FurColorTrait" values from the [Fur Color Areas] section in the breed's LNZ.
+For example, color 1 is the base coat color, while color 2 might be the color of the dog's halfie mark/poodle socks/etc. These correspond to the "FurColorTrait" values from the [Fur Color Areas] section in the breed's LNZ.

 In addition, only certain colors can pass down for each color category.